StefanReuscher/youngBambooShootsRNAseq/README.md

 </p>

 This repository contains the source code and most data to reproduce the analyses presented in:
-*Gamuyao et al. 2017, Hormone Distribution and Transcriptome Profiles in Bamboo Shoots Provide Insights on Bamboo Stem Emergence and Growth*
+*Gamuyao et al. 2017, Hormone Distribution and Transcriptome Profiles in Bamboo Shoots Provide Insights on Bamboo Stem Emergence and Growth.
+Plant Cell Physiol 58 (4), 702-716.
+2017 Apr 01*

 It also contains the source code for a R/shiny application that allows to do your own analyses.